Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Electric field

 Let us turn to the Maxwell equations (\ref{5})--(\ref{8}).
 We noted above that in the presence of the spontaneous polarization one should solve Eq. (\ref{14}) (with the replacement $\bar{\rho}_{s}(\textbf{r})\rightarrow \bar{\rho}_{s}(\textbf{r})+\rho_{f}(\textbf{r})$, if foreign charges are present) instead of Eq. (\ref{5}).
 In this case, Eq. (\ref{14}) is simply another form of Eq. (\ref{5}).
 Equations (\ref{6}) and (\ref{7}) remain the same.
 Equation (\ref{8}) can be verified similarly to the analysis in \cite{land8} (Chapt.
 IX, $\S 75$).
 We conclude that Eq. (\ref{8}) is valid.
 In this case, $\textbf{D}$ is given by formula (\ref{24}).
 However, while solving Eq. (\ref{8}), we should separate $\textbf{P}_{s}$ from $\textbf{D}$ by means of the replacements $\textbf{D}\rightarrow \textbf{D}_{i}$ and $\textbf{j}_{f}\rightarrow \textbf{j}_{f}+\bar{\textbf{j}}_{s}$, where $\bar{\textbf{j}}_{s}=\overline{\rho_{s}\textbf{v}_{s}}$ is the current related to spontaneous dipoles.
 Thus, the Maxwell equations (\ref{5})--(\ref{8}) conserve formally their validity.
 However, while solving them, it is necessary to separate $\textbf{P}_{s}$ from $\textbf{D}$, since the spontaneous dipoles are the source of the field.
-In addition, $\textbf{D}$ is given by formulae (\ref{24}), (\ref{15}), (\ref{24main}) instead of (\ref{1}).
+In addition, $\textbf{D}$ is given by formulae (\ref{24}), (\ref{24main}) instead of (\ref{1}).

-In the experiments \cite{ryb2005,ryb2004,ryb2011,chag2016,chag2017}, the potential $\varphi(\textbf{r})$ was measured during a macroscopic time.
+In experiments, the potential $\varphi(\textbf{r})$ is measured du\-ring a macroscopic time.
 For such time interval, a configuration of spontaneous dipoles change a huge number of times.
-Therefore, we need to average $\varphi(\textbf{r})$ over the measurement time.
-According to J.~Gibbs \cite{gibbs}, the average over the time can be replaced by the average over the ensemble.
+Therefore, we need to average $\varphi(\textbf{r})$ over the time.
+According to Gibbs \cite{gibbs}, the average over the time can be replaced by the average over the ensemble.
 Quantum statistics gives the following formula for the average over the ensemble \cite{bog}: